-In this study, we focus on the linguistic contributions of emoji symbols that denote objects and activities, and in particular on their semantics.
-Our study asks what such emoji contribute to the meanings of the sentences that they modify.
-The starting point for the study is an observation by Pierini (2021) that emoji symbols denoting objects (for example, the balloon emoji) and activities (for example, the dancing emoji) interact with logical operators, such as disjunction, conjunction, and negation, when co-occurring with text.
-Such emoji appear to interact with logical structure in a way that looks to be comparable to how manual gestures reportedly interact with speech.
+The starting point for this study is an observation by Pierini (2021) that emojis denoting objects (for example, the balloon emoji (2021) and activities (for example, the dancing emoji (2021) interact with logical operators, such as disjunction, conjunction, and negation, when co-occurring with text.
+Such emojis appear to interact with logical structure in a way that looks to be comparable to how manual gestures reportedly interact with speech (Pierini 2021).
 Pierini proposes a semantic typology of emoji that is based on a typology of gestures previously proposed by Schlenker (2018a,b).

-Schlenker's typology includes co-speech gestures, pro-speech gestures, and post-speech gestures, exemplified in (1)-(3).
-In each example, the gesture is indicated in all-caps font, and is aligned differently with the modified speech: in (1), it is produced simultaneously with the words worked out; in (2) it fully replaces the words worked out; and in (3) it occurs after the spoken words worked out.
+Schlenker (2018a,b) proposes a typology of gestures, including co-speech gestures, pro-speech gestures, and post-speech gestures.
+According to Schlenker, iconic gestures enrich the meanings of the sentences that they accompany.
+With a particular focus on iconic gestures, which resemble the ideas or concepts that the gestures are meant to represent, Schlenker analyzes three types of gestures, exemplified in (1)-(3).
+In each case, the gesture is indicated in all-caps font, and is aligned differently with the modified speech: in (1), it is produced simultaneously with the words worked out; in (2) it fully replaces the words worked out; and in (3) it occurs after the spoken words worked out.
 In all three cases, the gesture seems to contribute more detailed information about the nature of Paige's workout, something like lifting weights, as in (4).

-- (1) Today, Paige [worked out]LIFT-WEIGHT
+(1) Today, Paige [worked out] LIFT-WEIGHT

+(Co-speech gesture)

-- (2) Today Paige LIFT-WEIGHT
+(2) Today Paige LIFT-WEIGHT

+(Pro-speech gesture)

-- (3) Today, Paige worked out LIFT-WEIGHT.
+(3) Today, Paige worked out - LIFT-WEIGHT.

-- (4) \rightarrow Paige's workout involved lifting weights

-(Co-speech gesture) (Pro-speech gesture) (Post-speech gesture)
+(Post-speech gesture)